Keen's: Keen's Mustard

 Keen's Mustard has a history extending back to the 18th century.
-The first mustard factory in London was opened by Messrs Keen & Sons at Garlick Hill in 1742, and in the 1890s the chimes of the Royal Exchange, set to the well known song 'The Roast Beef of Old England', could be heard, during a lull in the traffic, at Keen's factory.
+The first mustard factory in London was opened by Messrs Keen & Sons at Garlick Hill in 1742, and in the 1890s the chimes of the Royal Exchange, set to the then well-known song 'The Roast Beef of Old England', could be heard, during a lull in the traffic, at Keen's factory.
 Part of the factory was sealed off for manufacture of washing blue, because everything, including the workers, bore a shade of blue.
 Mustard tins too were made, and there was a penny tin packing room.

 Thomas Keen was born in Camberwell, south London, in 1801, but the family subsequently moved to Croydon, Surrey, and ran the 311-acre Welcomes Farm at nearby Coulsdon.
 In 1825 Thomas married Harriett Toulmin, whose family lived at The Elms, 61 High Street, and the couple moved in 1831.

 In 1862, Thomas Keen died on 17 February at the age of 61.
 In that same year, Keen & Sons amalgamated with Robinson & Belville, manufacturers of patented groats and barley, to become Keen Robinson & Company.
 In 1903, Keen Robinson & Company was acquired by J & J Colman, the mustard producer based in Norwich.
 Colman's merged with Reckitt & Sons in 1938, becoming Reckitt & Colman.

 In the 1930s, the Keen's Mustard Club was created.
 Members received a Mustard Club Badge in the shape of a mustard pot and a booklet entitled "Inner Secrets of the Mustard Club".

 In the 1940s, the versatility of mustard was promoted with the formula for a mustard footbath appearing on the back of Keen's tins: "one of mustard, two of flour, leave it on for half an hour".

 In 1995, Unilever purchased the food side of Reckitt & Colman.
 Reckitt & Colman retained the Colman part of its name and continued to make mustard – the American mass mustard called French's.
 Outside of the UK, in places such as Canada and Australia, Colman's still sells its mustard under the Keen's name.

 In 1998, Keen's Mustard was bought by McCormick Foods Australia.
 Keen's asked Australians to search their homes for nostalgic Keen's memorabilia.
 The search uncovered historic advertisements and even an original mustard powder tin dating back to 1904.
 In 2000, Keen's Mustard took the memorabilia on tour to share with the rest of Australia.